-With silent installation, you can efficiently deploy View components in a large enterprise.
+With silent installation, you can efficiently deploy Horizon 7 components in a large enterprise.

 If you do not want to install all features that are installed automatically or by default, you can use the ADDLOCAL MSI property to selectively install individual setup options and features.
 For details about the ADDLOCAL property, see MSI Command-Line Options and MSI Properties.

-Verify that you have prepared Active Directory.
-See the View Installation document.
+- Verify that you have prepared Active Directory.
+See the Horizon 7 Installation document.

-To use Windows Server as a single-session remote desktop (rather than as an RDS host), perform the steps described in Prepare Windows Server Operating Systems for Desktop Use.
+- To use Windows Server as a single-session remote desktop or as an RDSH host, perform the steps described in Prepare Windows Server Operating Systems for Desktop Use.

-The installer filename is VMware-viewagent-y.y.y-xxxxxx.exe or VMware-viewagent-x86_64-y.y.y-xxxxxx.exe, where y.y.y is the version number and xxxxxx is the build number.
+The installer filename is VMware-Horizon-Agent-x86-y.y.y-xxxxxx.exe, where y.y.y is the version number and xxxxxx is the build number.

-Familiarize yourself with the TCP ports that the Horizon Agent installation program opens on the firewall.
-See the View Architecture Planning document for more information.
+- Familiarize yourself with the TCP ports that the Horizon Agent installation program opens on the firewall.
+See the Horizon 7 Architecture Planning document for more information.

 - Open a Windows command prompt on the virtual machine or physical PC.